Part of an ongoing series – the Needless Things Irregulars gather in the Phantom Zone to provide their own unique commentary on classic genre films!

 If you don’t know, Previews is the catalog that Diamond Comic Distributors use to offer the products they distribute to comic book stores around the country.
 This is where you can view and order (through your favorite Local Comic Book Shop) comic books, trade paperback collections, t-shirts, books, media, and toys and other collectibles from hundreds of different vendors that deal in geek-oriented merchandise.
 The genius part is that you actually have to pay for your copy of Previews for the privilege of ordering other things to pay for.

 It’s like the Ren Fest except without the horse poo smell.

 So every month a new edition of Previews is sent out to comic book stores.
 Contained in the pages within are products that might be currently available or could be released anytime in the next year; but are typically about two months away.
-Most of this month’s offerings are scheduled to ship in March.
+Most of this month’s offerings are scheduled to ship in June.

 Now it’s time to discuss a few of the weird and/or wonderful items offered in this month’s edition!